 Your small local organization might feel that “No one knows who we are or what we do!”
 But effective tools for engaging the community with your charity are easily developed and essentially free.

-The first weapon in a small nonprofit’s arsenal is writing; press releases, Craigslist ads, community notice-board announcements, flyers and local newspaper articles.
+The first weapon in a small nonprofit’s arsenal is writing; press releases, traditional and online ads, social media, community notice-board announcements, flyers and local newspaper articles.
 All of these are good means of reaching the locals with your nonprofits’ mission and latest events.

 And never dismiss the power of the spoken word.
 Get out there into the community and talk about your work, your mission, what your nonprofit hopes to achieve in the coming months or year.
 Whether it’s addressing the local Carnival Committee or members of the Literary Society, or the Art Club and even speaking one-on-one with business people, let the public know your charity is there working for a better community.